Photo: Unknown (prototype asset) / project prototype

 Price: €120–350/night | Day-use from €60/8 hours | Connection: Directly connected to Schiphol Plaza by walkway (3 minutes walk from check-in desks)

-Crowne Plaza Amsterdam Airport is the finest layover hotel in Europe — the extraordinary direct connection to the terminal (the hotel is connected to Schiphol Plaza, the extraordinary mixed-use area within the airport, by a 3-minute covered walkway — the most convenient terminal connection of any European airport hotel), the excellent rooms, and the excellent BrasserieFlo restaurant.
-The 24-hour room service, the 24-hour fitness center, and the excellent breakfast (the most comprehensive hotel breakfast in the Schiphol area) make it the finest long-layover option in Northern Europe.
+Crowne Plaza Amsterdam Airport connects to Schiphol Plaza, the airport’s mixed-use hub, via a 3-minute covered walkway — among the most convenient terminal links of any European airport hotel.
+Comfortable rooms, the BrasserieFlo restaurant, 24-hour room service, a 24-hour fitness center, and a substantial breakfast make it a strong long-layover choice in Northern Europe.

-The Schiphol overnight strategy: For an early morning departure from Schiphol (pre-06:00 check-in): the Crowne Plaza provides the single most convenient overnight option (the 3-minute terminal walk, the excellent alarm call service, and the extraordinary efficient Schiphol check-in process for early morning departures).
-For an evening arrival with a morning departure: book the Crowne Plaza with a late dinner at the BrasserieFlo and a 04:30 alarm call — the most stress-free early morning airport departure experience in Europe.
+The Schiphol overnight strategy: For an early morning departure from Schiphol (pre-06:00 check-in), the Crowne Plaza is the easiest overnight option, thanks to the 3-minute terminal walk, reliable alarm call service, and Schiphol’s efficient early-morning check-in process.
+For an evening arrival with a morning departure: book the Crowne Plaza with a late dinner at the BrasserieFlo and a 04:30 alarm call for a low-stress early start.

 London Heathrow Airport (LHR)